sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/4_burn_image.md

 ### Official Hardware / Release Hardware

-Pay attention to check whether the DIP switch on the bottom board is in EMMC startup mode:
+In addition to holding the BOOT button as mentioned above, pay attention to check whether the DIP switch on the bottom board is in EMMC startup mode:

 ![switch_boot_mode](./../../../../zh/lichee/th1520/lpi4a/assets/burn_image/switch_boot_mode.jpg)